kgrgreer/foam3/doc/guides/POM.md

 A predicate can be supplied which should return true if the file is to be loaded.
-This is useful for conditionally loading polyfills or for implementing logic more complex can be specified with & and | alone.
+This is useful for conditionally loading polyfills or for implementing logic more complex than can be specified with & and | alone.

 ### javaDependencies